"Adopt the pace of nature: her secret is patience."

 Patience is the Magician's capacity to wait without anxiety.
 To trust the timing of transformation.
 To resist the urge to force what must unfold on its own.

-This is not passivity or resignation.
-True patience is active waiting.
-You stay engaged while allowing time to do its work.
+This is not passivity.
+Real patience is active waiting.
+We stay engaged while giving time room to do its work.

 Patience and the Alchemist